Spikeify/spikeify/README.md

  - Has a simple command-chain API for quick one-line access to most functionality.
  - Does not try to abstract or hide a native client library, but rather extend it.
 All functions of the underlying client lib can be  used concurrently with Spikeify.

-Read more about it in the [Wiki](https://github.com/Spikeify/spikeify/wiki).
+Read more about it in the [Basic Usage](https://github.com/Spikeify/spikeify/wiki/Basic-Usage).

+Status: Spikeify is currently in Alpha, which means that API can still change.
+We plan to freeze the API and enter beta by the end of May '15.

+What works: object-record mapping, basic synchronous commands (get, create, update, delete, query, add/append/prepend) and transactions are working.

+What is not available yet: async operations, automatic index creation, custom field serializers, expiration field mapping queries on fload/double values...